- Career Highlights

 - Worked for Chris Blackwell and Gloria Estefan

-- Recordings as a songwriter include “His Song” (Summit Records); as lead vocalist, “More and More” and “Love’s Ocean” (MonoMyth Media)
+- Recordings as a songwriter include “His Song”; as a lead vocalist, “More and More” and “Love’s Ocean”

-- A&R project manager for 45 commercial record productions with major and independent labels, including work for Elton John, Parliament-Funkadelic, the Gap Band, the Bar-Kays, Rick James, Sly and Robbie, Jack Kerouac, Kelly Joe Phelps, Fleetwood Mac, and MGM soundtracks
+- Artists and repertoire project manager for 45 commercial record productions with major and independent labels, including work for Elton John, Parliament-Funkadelic, the Gap Band, the Bar-Kays, Rick James, Sly and Robbie, Jack Kerouac, Kelly Joe Phelps, Fleetwood Mac, and MGM soundtracks

 - Started the production company MonoMyth Media in 2008

-- Developed a new record label model at Blackroom Records (2001) that emphasizes partnership between label and artist sharing fifty percent (50%) of the record proceeds
+- Developed a new record label model at Blackroom Records in 2001 that emphasizes partnership between label and artist, with each sharing 50 percent of the album proceeds

 In Their Own Words